-Located in Le Perche, a national park in the Basse-Normandie region, a couple of hours outside Paris, D’une Ile is a hotel comprised of nine cottages and a restaurant.
-Husband and wife team Michel Mulder and Sofie Sleumer (he’s a professional chef and she’s an interior designer) collaborated on the design of the rooms; the result is a perfect merging of their talents and manifestation of what they love to do best.
-For more information, go to D'une Ile.
+Located in Le Perche, a national park in the Basse-Normandie region a few hours outside Paris, D’une Île is a medieval French settlement transformed into a bucolic bolthole, composed of nine cottages and a restaurant.
+The husband-and-wife proprietors, Michel Mulder and Sofie Sleumer (he’s a professional chef and she’s an interior designer), collaborated on the design of the rooms; the result is a charm-filled, rambling, relaxed compound.

-N.B.: Looking for more Lodging and Restaurants in France?
-See 67 more suggestions in our
+Looking for more lodging and restaurants in France?
+See dozens of suggestions in our

 N.B.: This post is an update; the original story ran on February 11, 2013.